rabeeadelbeabesh/Paint3D/README.md

 # Paint3D
 Paint 3D Desktop Application has the following features.
-  1. The 3D object should include a panel contains:<br>
+  1. The 3D object should include a panel containing :<br>
     a.
 Cube<br>
     b.
 Sphere <br>
     c.
 Hemisphere<br>